Why is it important to have an SEO Friendly Domain Name

 Another factor to consider is the use of hyphens in the domain url.
-Google observes hyphens as natural spaces, although some SEO’s argue that hyphenated names are harder to remember or tell people over the phone/radio marketing, Google can already read the keywords in a long string so it isn’t always necessary,however, we think the following domains could have benefited from hypens in the domain to prevent any embarrasing confusions (although they are quite amusing!):
+Google observes hyphens as natural spaces, although some SEO’s argue that hyphenated names are harder to remember or tell people over the phone/radio marketing, Google can already read the keywords in a long string so it isn’t always necessary,however, we think the following domains could have benefited from hyphens in the domain to prevent any embarrassing confusions (although they are quite amusing!):

 By using hyphens, i.e. www.experts-exchange.com, both of these domains could have had SEO friendly URLs and avoided confusion of where the string of words ware supposed to be separated.